 a.
-2. The designated State unit's response to the Council's input and recommendations; and
+2. The designated State unit's response to the Council's input and recommendations; and a.
+3. The designated State unit's explanations for rejecting any of the Council's input or recommendations.

 Responses are incorporated in the previous section.